danludwig/eventsourced.net/README.md

 ### On Windows

 Whether you want to run the app with or without Visual Studio, you probably don't want to have to start things up as administrator all of the time.
 This app uses a database called [EventStore](https://geteventstore.com/), which when not run under an administrator security context, can encounter an error when trying to start its HTTP server at http://localhost:2113.
-To work around this, you should add a Access Control List (ACL) for this url.
+To work around this, you should add an ACL for this url.

 ```
 # Allow EventStore to run without administrative privileges if you haven't already.